aerial view of city

 Industry Wine Bar

 For a more urban vibe, Industry Wine Bar has an airy loft interior and terrace, with regular wine tastings, tapas pairings, and events.
 It focuses on small producers and natural wines, and has a great wine selection.
-Sip a glass on the terrace on a nice day or snuggle into the leather armchairs inside.

 Thor’s Hammer

-Thor’s Hammer is a local LGBT bar, one of a few in the city.
+Thor’s Hammer is a local LGBT bar in Bucharest, one of a few in the city.
 We went on a Sunday when it was pretty quiet (the driving wind and icy rain may have had something to do with this, so it’s a shame we couldn’t go when the weather was better).
 However, we always try and support the gay community when we travel and couldn’t be made to feel more welcome.

 There’s a few drag shows on (check their website for listings) and often a DJ.
 The music is loud, so it may not be your thing, but if you want a fun night, we’d highly recommend.
 They have outdoor seating too, on sunny days.